Lebanese pound: History

 Until World War I, the Turkish pound was the currency used in the area.
 In 1918, after the fall of the Ottoman Empire, the Egyptian pound was used.
-Upon gaining control of Syria and Lebanon, the French replaced the Egyptian pound with a new currency for Syria and Lebanon, the Syrian pound, which was linked to the franc at a value of LS 1 = 20 F. Lebanon issued its own coins from 1924 and banknotes from 1950.
+Upon gaining control of Syria and Lebanon, the French replaced the Egyptian pound with a new currency for Syria and Lebanon, the Lebanese-Syrian pound, which was linked to the franc at a value of LS 1 = 20 F. Lebanon issued its own coins from 1924 and banknotes from 1950.
 In 1939, the Lebanese currency was officially separated from that of Syria, though it was still linked to the French franc and remained interchangeable with Syrian money.
 In 1941, following France's defeat by Nazi Germany, the currency was linked instead to sterling at a rate of LL 8.83 = GBP1.00.
 A link to the French franc was restored after the war, but was abandoned in 1949.

 Before the third phase of the Lebanese Civil War, USD1 was worth: